fatiando/fatiando/doc/index.rst

 You can also browse the :ref:`Gallery <gallery>` and :ref:`Cookbook <cookbook>` for examples of what Fatiando can do.

+Want more inspiration?
+Check out how Fatiando is being used in the :ref:`Use cases <use_cases>` page.

 .. raw:: html

     <div class="alert alert-success">